nikky67/Coding-Challenge/README.md

     1) For information, instructions and explanation about coding challenge-1, please visit "CodingChallenge1Description.pdf" file.
     2) For information, instructions and explanation about coding challenge-2, please visit "CodingChallenge2Description.pdf" file.

-Each pdf file mainly focusses on 5 different areas-
+Each pdf file mainly focuses on 5 different areas-
     1. Challenge or Question
     2. Solution in Java
     3. Code